saif-gitreps/Light-Inn/README.md

    -  Confirm the booking and payment of their hotel.
    -  Add/Update a hotel for other customers.
    -  Check out their bookings and hotels.
+   -  Contact hotel owners in **realtime chat** and get more details.

 🔐 **Authentication and Security**

 -  Secure stateless **JWT** authentication using secure **HTTP-only cookies** for safe browsing.
 -  Secure transactions powered by **Stripe**.
+-  Secure websocket connection using http-cookie for realtime chat.

 💻 **Tech Stack and Features**